tjmcmanus/Journey-to-AI/labs/gettingstarted/getstarted.md

 ## Lab workshop environment

-> We are using a CPD cloud cluster for this workshop.
+> We are using a Cloud Pak for Data cloud cluster for this workshop.
 This software environment was built with the following key software components:

 -   Red Hat OpenShift Container Platform (RHOCP) 4.5 as the foundational cloud-native technology platform of Kubernetes and Docker, as well as other open-source tools.